 Houdini lets you bring together geometry, animation, simulation, and rendering to achieve the most realistic VFX possible.
-By integrating VFX into all areas of production, Houdini’s procedural workflow offers an out-of-box set of tools that work effectively with your existing software solutions through interchange formats such as FBX.
+As VFX becomes a key component of all areas of production, Houdini’s procedural workflow offers an out-of-box set of tools that work effectively with your existing software solutions through interchange formats such as FBX.
 You can also insert Houdini deeper into your pipeline using the Houdini developer’s kit and extensive Python support.
 Whether you are working on feature films, television VFX or high-end commercials, Houdini helps you control the flow of data in ways you never thought possible.

 VFX generally exhibit the natural, organic motion found in particle simulations.
 Houdini’s rules-based particles provide a reliable feedback loop as you tweak parameters and add expressions to your procedural nodes.
 This makes it easier to achieve directable results throughout the creative process.

 As you build up your particle effects, Houdini manages the underlying transform matrices.
 You can focus on the quality of the motion then use procedural controls to help you choreograph the effect.
 After a simulation is complete, you can further control the points to add secondary effects or to tweak the results in response to last-minute feedback from the director.